Does your diet make it necessary to supplement? If so, what and how much?

 Eating the cleanest macronutrient foods will not do you any good unless the foods are digested down to usable nutrients at the cell level.
 The non-digestion of foods causes simple issues like bloating to severe disease states when larger molecules of undigested foods get into the bloodstream.
 Studies dating back to the 1970’s and before have shown the need to add back food enzymes and probiotics to processed and cooked foods to take the stress off of your digestive system.

-Enzymes are in all raw foods and different enzymes digest different macronutrients.
+Enzymes are in all raw foods, and different enzymes digest different macronutrients.
 The enzymes that digest Proteins (proteases) are different than the ones that digest Carbs (amylases).
-Knowing the need for supplementation is pretty simple.
-If the food is cooked or highly processed, the enzymes are destroyed and your body will give up a tremendous amount of energy to digest it.
-If it doesn’t digest the food you are not only out energy, you will usually have bloating and allergy type issues from non-digestion.
+Knowing the need for supplementation is fairly simple.
+If the food is cooked or highly processed, the enzymes are destroyed, and your body will give up a tremendous amount of energy to digest it.
+If it doesn’t digest the food you are not only out of energy, you will usually have bloating and allergy type issues.

 Eat more raw and fermented foods.